blaxel-templates/template-sales-kpi-reporter/README.md

 This command uses your code and the configuration files under the `.blaxel` directory to deploy your application.

+## Example inputs

+- How can I boost Amazon listings
+- List my KPI on amazon sales
+- How can I improve my sales ?
+List countries where my KPI should improve.
+Do this list in a table

 ## Project Structure

 - **src/**